ramparvathaneni1/node-express-jwt-gold-codes-lesson/README.md

     });
     ```

-2. Go into `public/js/main.js` and uncomment all the code.

-3. We already know how to issue a regular POST request with form parameters, so we could simply use `$.ajax` to send `username`/`password` and get the token that way, but what then?
+1. We already know how to issue a regular POST request with form parameters, so we could simply use `$.ajax` to send `username`/`password` and get the token that way, but what then?
 We can at this point use [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to set and retrieve the auth token required to make some calls.

-    _This code is provided in the `views/loggedin.ejs` file for reference._
+    The following code is provided in the `views/loggedin.ejs` file for reference.

     ```js
     // Saving the auth token